dtrugman/pfs/README.md

 ![pfs](./img/pfs.png "Logo")

-Very easy to use, procfs parsing library in C++.
+Production grade, very easy to use, procfs parsing library in C++.
+Used in production by S&P 500 tech companies and startups!

+**NEW** Basic parsing of sysfs (Additional `sysfs` feature requests are welcome!)

 ## Build